Mom, it’s time for the quiz!

 Should I be sitting down for this?

 Mom!
-You’re the one who told me that Phil Everly died!
+You’re the one who told me!
+Phil Everly died!

 After you told me, I saw it mentioned on the Scorpions official facebook and twitter page.

 Oh for heaven’s sake!
 It always comes back to the Scorpions and Klaus Meine!